AvinashMahala/AssetManagementPlatform/test_data/README.md

 # Test Data Instructions

 This folder contains the Excel file used for database seeding.
-The `test_data.xlsx` file provides sample data for testing the Asset Management Platform.
+The `test_data.xlsx` file provides sample data for testing the Asset Management Platform with the new **Property → Units → Tenants** architecture.

 ## Excel File Structure